nlamo/db-class-website/README.md

 ********

 - Allow employers/users to make payments.
-- Add alerts for *all* of the features of the application... (success/failure)
 - Normalize the database concurrently with the addition of new relations.
 Consider trade-offs in design after normalization process, e.g. if decomposing the database is too costly (time-wise).
 - Find out whether it will be necessary to host the website itself on the web server set up for us.
 - Make some final modifications to the styling to make it modern, stylish, and user-friendly.